 - If you are already doing a family devotional time, get CREATIVE with these fun kids’ devotions ideas.

-- If your child is a strong reader and expressing an interest in God, it’s time to help develop their own quiet time.
-We’ve got a step-by-step course for parents (kids devotional method) in our community membership (diamond level).
+- If your child is a strong reader and expressing an interest in God, it’s time to help them develop their own quiet time.
+We’ve got a step-by-step course for parents (Kids Devotional Method).
 We’ve also got a Bible study they would love.

 - Work on memorizing a passage of Scripture together as a family.
-You could even hold your own Bible quiz and aware prizes (like staying up an extra hour!)
+You could even hold your own Bible quiz and award prizes (like staying up an extra hour)!

-- Do a Bible study together as a family.
+- Do a family Bible study together (you’ll also find a video sharing tips for the perfect family Bible study there).
 You’ve got the time, so spend it digging into God’s Word.
 You’ll find our favorite Bible studies here.
-I’ve also done a video sharing tips for the perfect family Bible study.

 Listen—that’s a huge lie.
 You were the first person to teach your child.
 You taught them to walk, talk, tie their shoes, and use the bathroom in appropriate places.
 You teach them daily.